editdata/editdata-github/README.md

 Expect the API to change considerably.

 ## Tests
-Right now tests rely on an access token & collaborator access on []().
+Right now tests rely on an access token & collaborator access on [editdatabot/test](https://github.com/editdatabot/test).

-If you're interested in contributing, make an issue on this repository.
+If you're interested in contributing, [make an issue on this repository](https://github.com/editdata/editdata-github/issues/new).

 ### Running the tests: